Sara Burchfiel, LMFT

 Above all, I listen for your pain — including the suffering that may not be visible on the surface.

-I say this because there are so many misconceptions about eating disorders.
-People often minimize their struggles because they feel they are “not sick enough,” don’t fit neatly into a diagnosis, or don’t “look like” someone with an eating disorder.
+I share this because there are so many misconceptions about eating disorders.
+People often minimize their struggles because they don’t feel “sick enough,” don’t fit neatly into a diagnosis, or don’t look like the stereotypes people associate with eating disorders.

-If you are struggling with food or body image in any way, your experience matters.
-You deserve support.
+If you’re struggling with food or body image in any way, your experience matters — and you deserve support.

 Body Positivity.
 Every Body is Beautiful.
 Eating Disorder Recovery.